 Studies have revealed the effectiveness of medication options like Priligy.
 In one study, sexual satisfaction of participants increased from 50% at the beginning of the study to 80% at the end of the study, compared to 55% from participants using a placebo drug.

-Discover effective premature ejaculation treatment from Express Pharmacy by clicking here.
-For more information on the condition, get in touch with our team by calling 0208 123 07 03 or by using our discreet online Live Chat service.
+For more information on PE, get in touch with our team by calling 0208 123 07 03 or by using our discreet online Live Chat service.
+Alternatively, browse through our premature ejaculation treatments.
+Fast and discreet delivery available.